- Faculty & Staff

 [ back to top ]

-The Affirmative Action Committee affirms the general policy that, whenever possible, full open affirmative action searches be conducted for all faculty and non-teaching professional positions, including administrative and management/confidential positions.
+The Diversity, Equity, and Inclusion Advisory Council affirms the general policy that, whenever possible, full open affirmative action searches be conducted for all faculty and non-teaching professional positions, including administrative and management/confidential positions.
 Under this policy, search waivers will be considered exceptions and will be judged on the merits of each situation according to these guidelines.
+To apply for a search waiver, please complete and submit the following form to the Office of Diversity, Equity, and Inclusion.

 It is important to distinguish between those situations where it is advisable to waive a full national search and those where even a local limited search would be waived.